TAKETODAY/today-infrastructure/today-retry/README.md

 ## Features and API

-This section discusses the features of Spring Retry and shows how to use its API.
+This section discusses the features of Infra Retry and shows how to use its API.

 ### <a name="retryTemplate"></a> Using `RetryTemplate`

 To make processing more robust and less prone to failure, it sometimes helps to automatically retry a failed operation, in case it might succeed on a subsequent attempt.
 Errors that are susceptible to this kind of treatment are transient in nature.
 For example, a remote call to a web service or an RMI service that fails because of a network glitch or a `DeadLockLoserException` in a database update may resolve itself after a short wait.
-To automate the retry of such operations, Spring Retry has the `RetryOperations` strategy.
+To automate the retry of such operations, Infra Retry has the `RetryOperations` strategy.
 The `RetryOperations` interface definition follows:

 ```java